alexanderplionis-ctrl/alexs-boating-app/README.md

 Following the January 2026 Potomac Interceptor collapse, DC Water initiated daily E. coli sampling at ten locations along the Potomac River, including Fletcher's Boathouse — the closest active monitoring site to the boating coordinates used in this app.
 Results are published on DC Water's [Water Quality Monitoring](https://www.dcwater.com/water-quality-monitoring) page as an HTML table, updated daily on weekdays.

-Because DC Water's page does not provide a machine-readable API, the app fetches the page via a CORS proxy chain and parses the Fletcher's Boathouse column directly in the browser — no API key or account required.
-The app tries four proxies in sequence until one succeeds:
+Because DC Water's page does not provide a machine-readable API, the app fetches the page via a personal Cloudflare Worker which retrieves the page server-side and returns it with the correct CORS headers.
+This approach is reliable on all browsers including iOS Safari, which blocks third-party CORS proxy services.

-1. **corsfix.com** — primary (free, unlimited requests, no key required)
-2. **allorigins.win** — first fallback (~20 requests/min)
-3. **cors.x2u.in** — second fallback (~100 requests/hour)
-4. **codetabs.com** — third fallback

-Note: corsproxy.io is intentionally excluded as its free tier is restricted to localhost and select development origins only and does not work reliably from file:// or hosted pages.
+The Worker is deployed at `https://dcwater-proxy.alexander-plionis.workers.dev` on Cloudflare's free tier (100,000 requests/day).
+A fallback chain of four public CORS proxies is also included in case the Worker is unavailable.

 The E. coli status dot turns **yellow** if the most recent reading is more than 3 days old (e.g. over a weekend or holiday).
 DC Water currently samples on weekdays; results for Saturday and Sunday are posted the following Monday.